A crowd of people in motion in a large indoor public space.

 The NFPA code advises installation of clearly marked and illuminated quick exits, and evacuation route maps within common areas, stairwells, and elevators.
 Employees must also be familiar with emergency protocols.

-In accordance with the federal “ADA Best Practices Tool Kit for State and Local Governments,” pre-emergency planning should be inclusive of disabled employees.
+Per the federal “ADA Best Practices Tool Kit for State and Local Governments,” pre-emergency planning should be inclusive of disabled employees.
+You can best prepare for busy periods or special events by having a plan in place.

-Integrating smart technologies can also help improve crowd control management and safety.
-Such advancements include security cameras with video analytics, motion detection, and virtual tripwires for occupancy and people-counting, heat mapping, crowd gathering, and queue monitoring.
-These aid with identifying and possibly apprehending suspects.
+Fortunately, integrating smart technologies can help improve crowd control management and safety.
+Such advancements include security cameras with video analytics, motion detection, and virtual tripwires for occupancy tracking and people-counting, heat mapping, crowd gathering, and queue monitoring.

 Crowd Management Technologies & Tools